PaimountLtd/mobile-app-assignment/README.md

-# Streamlabs iOS App Assignment
+# Streamlabs Mobile App Assignment

 ## Introduction
 Hi there!
 We are happy you are interested in joining the mobile engineering team here at Streamlabs.
 We are on a mission of building tools to help content creators around the world grow, and we are excited to have you on board.